3PL Fulfilment Process

 When your customer places an order, it’s time for the fulfilment process to begin!
 Some 3PLs require you to manually upload orders to their system; however, there are 3PLs (like ShipBob!) that can integrate with your online store and automatically push orders to your fulfilment provider.

 As soon as an order is sent to your 3PL, it is assigned to a warehouse picking team or a picker.
 The picking team receives a picking list of the items, quantities, and storage locations at the facility to collect the ordered products from their respective locations.

 When all items in an order have been picked, it’s time to get them securely packed up.
-Some 3PLs will charge for packing materials as a separate line item, while others include them as part of their fulfillment services.
+Some 3PLs will charge for packing materials as a separate line item, while others include them as part of their fulfilment services.

 At ShipBob, for example, plain, standard packing materials — brown boxes, satchels or poly bags, tape, and dunnage — are included.
 We strive to choose the best packing materials to both protect your products and achieve the lowest practical dimensional weight.
-We also allow our clients to use custom packing materials to put their brand front and center at an additional cost.
+We also allow our clients to use custom packing materials to put their brand front and centre at an additional cost.